Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Exotic_Primitives/Exotic_Primitives_slides.md

 <pba-flex center>

-A user has private data, but we can show<br>publicly that this private data is correctly used.<br>
+A user has private data, but we can show<br/>publicly that this private data is correctly used.<br/>
 An example would a private cryptocurrency:

 - Keep who pays who secret
-- Keep amounts secret, <br> _But show they are positive!_
+- Keep amounts secret, <br/> _But show they are positive!_

 </pba-flex>